croyce97/HAproxy_project/README.md

 This project demonstrates the use of HAProxy as a reverse proxy and load balancer to route traffic based on domain name.
 It serves two React frontend applications running on separate virtual machines.

-##  Project Architecture with HAProxy as a Reverse Proxy
+## I. Project Architecture with HAProxy as a Reverse Proxy
 + VM1: 192.168.232.110: (HAProxy - Reverse Proxy)

 + VM2: 192.168.232.111:3000 green-app.com React App